unixweb/feinstaub/mobile/README.md

 Check the access and output if works

-http://www.example.com/data.php , if you see a blank website without errors it works
+http://www.example.com/data.php , if you see a blank website without errors it works<br>